KmolYuan/Pyslvs-UI/README.md

 Generate a mechanism with path requirement by random variables.

-The structure settings is get from triangular iteration.
++ The structure settings is get from triangular iteration.
++ There also have algorithm options, such like constrains or probability.

 ![](images/Dimensional_Synthesis.png)